Nearly 100 billion gallons of fuel are pegged to OPIS rack and spot prices annually.

 Authority to senior officers to ensure day-to-day compliance w/price editing procedures

 OPIS senior officers are empowered to oversee and supervise the activities of market assessors.
 They can discipline market assessors and failing improvement in performance, terminate for cause.
 Senior officers are empowered to ensure compliance with OPIS's ethics and best practices policies.
 Senior officers oversee the day-to-day production of market assessments and regularly review them for accuracy and consistency.
+OPIS senior editors must review and sign off on spot market assessments prior to their publication.
+OPIS' systems do not allow spot market assessors to publish assessments unilaterally.
+Only senior editors who were not involved in that market's assessment on that day may approve and publish the assessment.

 Policy and training on methodology for pricing editors